Turkish Airlines Flight 301: Investigation

 Newly elected Prime Minister Bülent Ecevit's first order in office was for the Minister of Transport to visit the accident scene and start an investigation to determine the cause.
 The day after the crash, a flight instructor on board as a passenger claimed that the plane rotated too early and stalled as a result.
 Five different commissions met with Güley on 27 January at Izmir.
 Güley announced after the meeting that both flight recorders were recovered and sent to Istanbul.
-The cockpit voice recorder in the aircraft was found to be defective—investigators were unable to listen to the tape.
+The cockpit voice recorder in the aircraft was found to be defective as the device had not recorded anything; investigators were unable to listen to the tape, which only produced a whizzing sound.

 On 12 March 1975, Gündüz Sevilgen, a member of the 15th Parliament of Turkey from the National Salvation Party, wrote several questions to the Grand National Assembly of Turkey related to Turkish Airlines, including the causes of accidents.
 He received a response from the Minister of Transport, Sabahattin Özbek, on 18 March.
 The response included a short list of causes of all Turkish Airlines crashes to date.
 The cause for Flight 301 was: "[t]ake off made with an out-of-limit take off angle and icing on the wing causing the plane to crash with a lack of speed."

 Final report

 The final report was translated to English and released by the International Civil Aviation Organization in 1977.
 After the crash, some aircraft components were sent to Rolls-Royce and Fokker for examination, which showed no failures with the respective parts.
-According to the weather reports, it was 0 C with 95% humidity during the night when the plane stayed outside.
+According to the weather reports, it was 0 C with 95% humidity during the night with the plane outside.
 Investigators determined that these conditions were enough for frost accretion on the wings and elevators, as had happened to another Fokker F28 the following day during similar conditions.
 This accretion was not noticed by the captain during his walk-around.

 The probable cause mentioned in the final report was that "[t]he aircraft stalled on take-off due to over-rotation and frost accretion on the wings."
 Calculations based on temperature and load showed that the plane would have reached its takeoff speed after 2800 ft of runway.
 The flight data recorder showed that the plane rotated after a roll of 3200 ft at a speed of 124 kn.
-The plane speeded up to 133 kn, but then dropped back to 124 knots while veering to the left.
+The speed increased up to 133 kn, but then dropped back to 124 knots while veering to the left.
 The investigators attributed this loss of speed to a "more than normal" angle of attack, meaning that the pilots over-rotated the aircraft, causing it to stall.
 The low altitude of the aircraft made it impossible for the pilots to recover.
 Had there been no frost accretion, the plane would have taken off safely despite the other factors.